 You can make donations in memory or honor of someone important to you.
 You also can designate that your donation be used for certain kinds of research or CRI programs.
-Our online donation forms allow you to request that we send a card notifying others of your gift.
-You can contact our development staff with questions about naming or directing your donations.
+Our online donation forms, as well as donations made by phone or mail, allow you to request that we send a card notifying others of your gift.
+Donors may also choose to make a fundraiser in memory or honor of someone You can contact our development staff with questions about naming or directing your donations or fundraisers.

 How do I make a donation?

 Following are the ways for individuals, trusts, foundations, and corporations to make donations of cash to CRI:

 Click here to go to our secure donation form.
 Mastercard, Visa, American Express, and Discover are accepted.